CharlotteJo/Plant-based_community_analysis/README.md

 - A dashboard that shows the results of the analysis and the creation of users personas
 - The elaboration of a strategy

+[Here](https://docs.google.com/spreadsheets/d/10QO-oXIA4l8-3adIz2X5i9WLjGXYT_dt/edit?rtpof=true&sd=true#gid=2054200166) you can find the dataset with the information about the user's activity